 Look at our 2 Youtube videos to give step by step to help carry out a Food Investigation.
+Food Investigation NEA1 is available on this link.

 Task 1: Food investigation (30 marks) to find students’ understanding of the working characteristics, functional and chemical properties of ingredients.